top of page

 Beyond the Cut: What Weapons Practice Really Teaches Us

-When I first started Aikido, I was drawn to the idea of training with weapons.
+Beyond the Cut: What Weapons Practice Really Teaches Us When I first started Aikido, I was drawn to the idea of training with weapons.
 The thought of owning my own Japanese samurai sword and being someone who could swoosh it around looking like a hard nut – I’m embarrassed to say – had a certain appeal.
-As my understanding of Aikido’s principles developed, I came to see weapons practice as a tool to help refine my form and apply the movements to taijutsu (empty-handed practice).
-And in many ways, that’s exactly how it works for l
+As my understanding of Aikido’s principles developed, I came to see weapons practice as a tool to help refine my form and apply the movements to taijutsu (empty-handed practi

 gaz841